Caballesjason/my-git-cheatsheet/README.md

 ### CONTRIBUTING.md
 When you want to contribute to project that many developers are working on, you should look at the `CONTRIBUTING.md`.

-`CONTRIBUTING.md` lists out the information you should follow when contributing to the project.
+`CONTRIBUTING Markdown File` lists out the information you should follow when contributing to the project.
 You should look at it before you ever start contributing since it explains how your code should be formatted and the steps you should go about to contribute.

 ### Github Issues
 Github has a web interface for issues which are used by developers to help track active bugs, and features/tasks to be implemented.
 These issues are typically managed by maintainers of the project, and you can ask them questions using the issue interface.